 - Lazarus also bought a pair of slaves he bough to free that had been produced by careful genetic engineering that ensured that while they were brother and sister had no genetic relationship (having been created from perfectly complimentary gametes, each bearing different halves of each parent's genes).
 They were sold as a novelty, with complete documentation included in the package.
 Since they know they're full siblings, they had to be taught why it wouldn't be a good idea for their children to produce children with each other.

 - P.C.
 Hodgell's Chronicles of the Kencyrath has heroine Jame and her Half Identical Twin brother Torisen.
-Jame is frequently mistaken for her brother, and Word Of God has it that he'll be mistaken for her too, once she's better known.
-Their resemblance is restricted only because her time in a Time Dilation Field has made her an apparent ten years younger than he.
+Jame is frequently mistaken for her brother, and once she's better known, he is mistaken for her — but only once, because that's when he stops finding it amusing and decides to grow a beard.

 - The legendary immortals known only as the Twins in Trudi Canavan's Age Of The Five trilogy appear to be this to begin with - they were originally not only identical, but conjoined.
 They separated themselves with magic to avoid detection, and some time afterwards, one of the twins changed from female to male using similar magic.
 It was really confusing how one could be female and the other male given their history, and the reference to 'the change' is really easy to miss...